-My favorite food?
+My favorite food at the time?
 Buttered Toast.

 My favorite food no longer favored me!
-Can you relate?

 The milk is heated which causes it to separate into three parts.
 The milk fat solids (which contain the dairy’s proteins) sink to the bottom.
 The water rises to the top.
 What’s left in the middle is a clear golden, healing and delicious oil.